 I also had a trip to Sardinia for a week during the challenge where a dialect called Alguerés is a minority language and is a dialect of Catalan.
 I was able to practise some speaking there and buy some written materials.
 You can read about that trip here.

 I started by studying grammar and the basics of Catalan using a Teach Yourself book.
 After a couple of weeks, I started trying to speak in Catalan by having Skype tuition on Italki.
 As all the Catalan tutors were also Spanish speakers, this was good for me because whenever I did not know a word in Catalan, I would ask them in Spanish and then get the translation.
 Apart from my Teach Yourself book, all my other resources were purely in Catalan and my Skype lessons were done only in Catalan and sometimes using Spanish if I couldn’t understand something.
 This was the first time I have used another foreign language (Spanish) to learn a new one so that was a new experience for me.

 At the end of the challenge I was pleased with my progress and I made my 90 day video with a native speaker to show that I could speak in Catalan with her for 15 minutes.
 My final 90 day video is available to watch on YouTube here:

 My new plans are to continue with Catalan because it has become one of my favourite languages and I have just registered for a new 90 day challenge for Mandarin Chinese!
 Future challenges I have planned are Irish which I expect to be similar to Scottish Gaelic, Icelandic and perhaps Dutch, Romanian or Croatian!
 Or maybe I will need another language for work or travelling.
-Certainly the most immediate ones will be Irish and Icelandic because I have trip to Iceland and the Gaeltacht in Ireland during 2016.
+Certainly the most immediate one will be Irish because I have trip to the Gaeltacht in Ireland during 2016.